tobert/tobert.github.io/src/post/getting-started-with-fio.md

 [trivial-readwrite-1g]
 ```

+Finally, it's time to run the test.
+The command is the same on all platforms.
+You will need your
+shell to be in the same directory as the trivial.fio file for this to work.
+All three of these
+commands run the same benchmark, but differ in how output is delivered.
+You only need the first
+one most of the time.
+The next two are useful if you want to save data for later comparison.

+    fio trivial.fio
+    fio trivial.fio --output=trivial.txt # write output to a file
+    fio trivial.fio --output-format=json --output=trivial.json

 And that's it.
 For comparison, I've uploaded the the output from some of my machines.
 A couple were
 run in mmap mode before I switched to posixaio to keep closer to the Windows config.